ethereumproject/rfc/2-COSS/index.rst

 The responsible editor of a branched specification is the person who makes the branch.

-Branches, including added contributions, are derived works and thus licensed under the same terms as the original specification.
-This means that contributors are guaranteed the right to merge changes made in branches back into their original specifications.

 Technically speaking, a branch is a *different* specification, even if it carries the same name.
 Branches have no special status except that accorded by the community.